6 Steps To Add More

 Let Your Mind Wander

 Being constantly “on” isn’t just an unhealthy way to work, but a counterproductive one, too.
-Letting our minds wander actually helps us be better at work.
+Letting our mind wander actually helps us be better at work.
 Why?
 Because we’re more in-line with ourselves and the world around us, allow our brains to rewire, process information better and create space for new perspectives, greater clarity and renewed focus.

 Leave your desk behind and go for a walk - by yourself, without calling anyone or listening to anything.